hank/Burnside-Mens-League-Calculator/README.md

 ## Usage

+#### Run and overwrite the input file with the output

 `python calc.py input.xlsx`

+#### Run and output to a different file

+`python calc.py input.xlsx -o output.xlsx`

 Will produce `output.xlsx` when finished.
 You cannot have the output file open when running the script.

+Note: Make sure you save the workbook in Excel before trying to process it again.
+Otherwise you'll get an error message from the script.